-An Egyptian greywacke fragmentary torso of a queen, probably Arsinoe II, Ptolemaic Period, circa 332 - 30 BC
+An Egyptian greywacke fragmentary torso of queen Arsinoe II, Ptolemaic Period, circa 332 - 30 BC

 Height: 23.2 cm